fazpass/fia-documentation/README.md

 </details>

-Then to request for OTP, call the `otp()` method then pick the method which fits the OTP purpose.
-For example, we will use the register method:
+### 2. To request for an OTP, call the `otp()` method then pick the method which fits the OTP purpose

+For example, we will use the register method.

 <details>
 <summary>Kotlin</summary>